 time.
 Fleet management provides service for the Whatcom

-County Ferry "Whatcom Chief" by assisting with dry dock
+County Ferry "Whatcom Chief" by coordinating and assisting with dry dock

 of fuel a year.
 The maintenance shop personnel responsible

 for servicing the vehicles, complete 400 brake jobs and

 service 1500 vehicles a year.
 Other repairs to the fleet

 (completed primarily by outside vendors) include glass installation

 and auto body work.
 The acquisition of parts, through the

 Central Stores section of Equipment Services, keeps the

 New advances in vehicle technology require annual training